dscnsec/job-board/README.md

 Profile page of workers <br>
 A Job-view board in which user can post their jobs, in which any workers can apply. <br>
 A Job matcher board, in which user can view the perfect matched workers, according to skills. </br>
+You can link your LinkdIn Profile for more clarity as well. </br>

 ## Techstack
 Framework - Python Django <br>